-Travel to change the world’s mission is to shine a spotlight on amazing responsible and sustainable travel initiatives to help more people travel with purpose.
+Travel to change the world’s mission is to shine a spotlight on transformative, sustainable travel initiatives that have a positive impact on the world.

-The honest answer was that while I could come up with some good stuff, for me, it simply wasn’t enough.
+The honest answer was that while I could come up with some good stuff, it simply wasn’t enough for me.

 Today, travel is the biggest industry in the world.
 It’s never been more accessible and cheaper for the world to travel more often, to more places.